I was not happy with Laura’s choice to smoke cigarettes.

 We ran an open house for her friends.
-They came before a night out, shared drinks, more of that later–came home with her to sleep.
-I encouraged this, bring my baby home safely with others, not let her wander the streets alone.
+They came before a night out, shared drinks, then returned with Laura to sleep over.
+I encouraged this, bring my baby home safely with others, not let her wander the dark streets alone.

 Was I over protective?
 Yes I was, and I knew it.
 But, we are who we are.
-Bella was my precious cargo, outside in the world.
+Laura was my precious cargo, outside in the greedy hands of night.

-One evening, after her friends arrived, I walked past the hall window, saw her sat on my drive, in her car, with these friends–SMOKING.
+One evening after her friends arrived, I walked past the hall window and saw Laura in her car, with friends smoking.
 I was furious.

-After she left home for an evening of dancing, I cut pictures from magazines: diseased lungs–health warnings–blackened teeth, and stuck the images over her dressing table mirror.
+I cut pictures from magazines: diseased lungs, health warnings, blackened teeth.
+I stuck the images over her dressing table mirror.
 The next day she ripped them off.

 We compromised: cigarettes stayed, but at a distance from me.

-I wish that was all I had to worry about now.
+Now I wish that cigarettes was all I had to worry about.